 This low-carb version of French onion soup is cheesy and flavorful.
-Make this healthy yet comforting soup in your slow cooker or Instant Pot.
+Make this bread-free soup in your slow cooker or electric pressure cooker (Instant Pot).

 It’s almost the new year which means the start of new years diets for most people.
 It’s no secret that low-carb / keto lifestyles are all the rage right now.
-Heck, I even wrote a low-carb cookbook (The Healthy Low-Carb Slow Cooker Cookbook shameless plug).
-Since French onion soup is my favorite soup, I decided to make a low-carb/keto version and I’m so glad I did; this soup is officially a last-minute addition to my Christmas menu.
-My Mom cooks most of the food but I’m allowed to provide an appetizer/starter and I know this will be a hit.
+Heck, I even wrote a low-carb cookbook, The Healthy Low-Carb Slow Cooker Cookbook (shameless plug).
+Since French onion soup is my favorite soup, I decided to make a low-carb/keto version and I’m so glad I did; this soup was an instant hit in my house.
+I know traditionally French onion soup is served with bread underneath the melted cheese.
+I had to omit the bread to make it low-carb (yes, you can use a low-carb bread but I have not tried it).
+What I learned from creating this recipe is that I don’t need bread to love French onion soup.
+Yes, bread adds a certain je ne sais quoi but I still think the flavors that we all love so much are still there in this soup without it.

 - Add all the ingredients EXCEPT the cheese to the slow cooker.
 Stir to mix well.